geogeek11/GeoFormer/README.md

-# Code for GeoFormer: A Multi-Polygon Segmentation Transformer
+# GeoFormer: A Multi-Polygon Segmentation Transformer

+Will be updated in relation to BMVC2024